akngs/ecogwiki/README.md

 7. Done

-# How to learn tests
+# How to run tests

 Execute following command on project home: